WeiZ8/Snake-Game-HS2021/README.md

 ![Screen Shot 2021-12-22 at 6 04 14 PM](https://user-images.githubusercontent.com/95411649/147129734-70e7d2b5-4904-43d9-8158-c01ba53d5260.png)

-Once the snake runs into the border or avatar itself, the game restarts automatically.
+Once the snake runs into the border or avatar itself, the game restarts automatically with the snake positioned in the center of the window.

 **OR**